Vladimir Bukovsky: Deportation from the USSR (1976)

 The fate of Bukovsky and other political prisoners in the Soviet Union had been repeatedly brought to world attention by Western diplomats and human rights groups such as the relatively new Amnesty International formed in 1961.

 In December 1976, Bukovsky was deported from the USSR and exchanged at Zürich airport by the Soviet government for the imprisoned general secretary of the Communist Party of Chile, Luis Corvalán.
 In his 1978 autobiography Bukovsky describes how he was brought to Switzerland in handcuffs.
 The widely publicised exchange increased public awareness in the West about Soviet dissidents.
-A fellow dissident, Vadim Delaunay wrote an epigram on the occasion:
+A fellow dissident, Vadim Delaunay wrote an epigram on the occasion about the exchange of "hooligan" Bukovsky: